ovalle15/NasaPicOfDay/README.md

 The following api will allow you to save and rate Nasa's astronomy picture of the day per user.
 You will be able to do the following:

-1) Fetch from Nasa's APOD api and save image into a local database
+1) Fetch from Nasa's APOD api and save image url into a local database
 2) Create and delete users and image specific ratings (1-5)
 3) Get user information (ratings, email)
 4) Get total user ratings per image